hashicorp/consul/website/source/docs/agent/watches.html.markdown

 The "checks" watch type is used to monitor the checks of a given service or those in a specific state.
-It optionally takes the "service" parameter to filter to a specific service, or "state" to filter to a specific state.
+It optionally takes the "service" parameter to filter to a specific service or the "state" parameter to filter to a specific state.
 By default, it will watch all checks.

-This maps to the `/v1/health/state/` API if monitoring by state, or `/v1/health/checks/` if monitoring by service.
+This maps to the `/v1/health/state/` API if monitoring by state or `/v1/health/checks/` if monitoring by service.

 An example of the output of this command: